Rank Math offers a few different options to apply nofollow for links, and you might be unsure if you should apply nofollow to external links.

 <a href=”https://rankmath.com” rel=”nofollow”>Example</a>

-How to Add a Nofollow in Rank Math?
+2 How to Add a NoFollow in Rank Math?

-This will open a box for your link, with several options that you can toggle on or off.
-You can then enable the “nofollow” to link option.
+This will open a box for your link; click on the Advanced option.
+You’ll see several options that you can select.
+Select the Set to nofollow link option and click the Save button.

 When you link to an external website, search engines consider it a ranking signal and pass a small portion of the authority (link juice) to the other website.
 It would be best to use nofollow links when you do not wish to pass on the ranking power, i.e., link juice to the website.
 In simple words, the nofollow tag will prevent the credit from being passed to other websites linked to your website.